lehoczkics/busterfs/README.md

 - Wired network (for wireless to work you need to get the wifi firmware package, eg. *firmware-iwlwifi.deb* for an Intel adapter)
 - an USB drive with Debian Live on it (I used the XFCE Edition from [here](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/) )
 - You don't mind typing the encryption password twice on system (re)start. *(once for the boot loader to get the kernel image and another for mount the / partition)*
 - You don't want to hibernate the machine.
-With this setup swap partition content is non-recoverable *(gets re-encrypted with random on every boot)* therefore resuming from hibernation is not possible.
+With this setup there is no swap partition therefore resuming from hibernation is not possible.

 ## Set up the environment
 First you need to boot the machine from the USB drive.